Last Updated on November 21, 2023

 Only documents that are required by law should be kept in a PAF.
 Employers should not put information or documents that could cause liability issues or privacy concerns.
 Company financials and confidential employee information such as employment history, academic records, disciplinary reports and other confidential personal information should not be included in a PAF.

-How Should Employers Store Their PAFs?
+How Should Employers Store Their Public Access Files?

 Employers can choose to store and secure their PAFs either physically (at the employer’s principal place of business or at the worksite) or electronically.
 We recommend that employers assign a number to each PAF, and maintain a separate list of how those numbers relate to each employee.

-Who Can Access the PAFs?
+Who Can Access Public Access Files?

 Any member of the public who requests access to the documents in a PAF must be permitted access to view and capture the information through photographs, scanning, transcription, and other means.
 Employers are not required to provide a copy.